Rachu333/CCT460-Assignment-3/plugin/readme.txt

 3. When you click on Widgets in the menuc column, you should find a widget with the name "Specials" that you can activate.

 == FREQUENTLY ASKED QUESTIONS ==
- 1. How can i edit the specials plugin?
+ 1. How can I edit the specials plugin?

-You can activated this directly from your  WordPress dashboard under the "Specials" page you should see on your dashboard.
+You can activate this directly from your  WordPress dashboard under the "Specials" page you should see on your dashboard.

 2. How can I modify my plugin's theme?